anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 we also updated the [migration policy](https://cloud.google.com/compute/docs/instances/setting-instance-scheduling-options#schedulingoptions) from migrateOnHostMaintenance to terminateOnHostMaintenance and also set compute.instances.automaticRestart to be true.
 Shutdown and restart would mean a faster preferred election.
 Since Kafka is and highly available setup, one broker being down for a few minutes wouldn't have much effect.

+Thus after a week of rigorous effort, we were able to figure out a viable solution!

 ### The positives
 The last week of February was THE WEEK where we got to learn a lot about kafka.
 This was also the week, were the whole team paired together all the time which in turn contributed to strengthening the bond.